|

 Answer: From Catholic University of America, the following 3 essays are really, in my eyes, a winner:

-• “It is often said that you do not know someone until you have walked a mile in his or her shoes.
-Whose shoes would you walk in and why?â€?
+“It is often said that you do not know someone until you have walked a mile in his or her shoes.
+Whose shoes would you walk in and why?�

-• “In your opinion, what is the greatest obstacle your generation will face?
-And what solution would you propose to overcome it?â€?
+“In your opinion, what is the greatest obstacle your generation will face?
+And what solution would you propose to overcome it?�

-• “John Keith wrote ‘nothing ever becomes real till it’s experienced, even a proverb is no proverb to you till your life has illustrated itâ€?
-Please tell us about an experience in your own life which has illustrated a special proverb or quote that has meaning to you.â€?
+“John Keith wrote ‘nothing ever becomes real till it’s experienced, even a proverb is no proverb to you till your life has illustrated it� Please tell

-Question: I’m a senior and really, really need financial aid.
-Every little penny helps and I can’t go out of town to a state school because I don’t have the money for housing or trips back and forth.
+have the money for housing or trips back and forth.
 What do you think I should do?
-Go to University of Miami, try to apply for scholarships there and earn money, or go to Miami-Dade College?
-What do you think I should do, go to UM, FIU, or Miami-Dade.
-I want to become a teacher.
+Go to University of Miami, try to apply for scholarships there and

 Answer: I think we are very lucky to have Miami-Dade College right in our own backyard.
-Your best bet, in my opinion, is to go to Miami-Dade College and get a teaching degree.
-Also, I’m almost positive that you could get a full tuition reimbursement if you want to be a teacher.
-There are many scholarships for students aspiring to be teachers.
+Your best bet, in my opinion, is to go to Miami-Dade College and

 Question: My friend is applying to at least 20 different colleges.
 What do you think of this?

 Answer: I think the standard rate should be 7 and no more.
-Each college application takes approximately 10 to 25 hours, plus the cost of sending the application, the application fee, sending your test scores, etc, etc.
+Each college application takes approximately 10 to 25 hours, plus the cost of sending the

 Question: What do I wear to college interview?

 Question: My counselor said I only need to take 2 years of math.
 I think this is great because math is my weakest subject.
-Some of my friends said that’s not true.
-What is the truth?
+Some of my friends said

 Answer: The truth is that the state of Florida requires only 2 years of math.
 However, all major colleges prefer 4 years, and many require 4 years of math.